Audley End House and Gardens

 Winter is a great time of year to appreciate the structure of Osborne's avenues and the plethora of historic trees.
 Many of these were planted under the direction of Prince Albert in the 19th century.

-The garden features many evergreen plants, which was fashionable in the Victorian era.
+The garden features many evergreen plants, which were fashionable in the Victorian era.
 Walk in Queen Victoria's footsteps through the pleasure grounds near the house and you'll find evergreens like rhododendrons and azaleas.

 The Isle of Wight enjoys a mild climate, so look out for early flowering.
-We often have daffodils (such as Grand Soleil d'Or) flowering just before Christmas.
+Daffodils (such as Grand Soleil d'Or) flower just before Christmas.
 If the weather is kind, primroses and native violets start flowering along the woodland walks down to the beach in February.

 With its close proximity to the coast and sheltered microclimate, Walmer Castle has one of the longest growing seasons and the shortest winters.